rtritto/mongo-express/README.md

     DBRef(collection, objectID, database)

-Object ID is the ID string, not the ObjectID type.
+Object ID is the ID string, not the ObjectId type.

 The database value is optional.